Appccessibility-Shox/Appccessibility-Shox.github.io/index.md

 ## Products

 ### Keys for Safari: A Keyboard-navigation extension for disabled users and power users alike.
 Check out [Keys for Safari](https://apps.apple.com/us/app/keys-for-safari/id1494642810?mt=12), an application that makes navigating the web faster than ever for power users and makes the web more accessible to those with physical disabilities.
-For those with a physical disability, please email shockerellaapps@gmail.com for a 100% discount.
+For those with a physical disability, please email shockerellaapps@gmail.com for a 100% discount (no questions asked).

 ### Focus for YouTube & Simplifier for Facebook: Remove distractions from these two popular sites.
 Check out [Simplifier for Facebook](https://apps.apple.com/us/app/simplifier-for-facebook/id1509832815?mt=12) and [Focus for YouTube](https://apps.apple.com/us/app/focus-for-youtube/id1514703160?mt=12) to make using Facebook and YouTube less distracting.
-If you have ADHD, a learning disability, or another accessibility need, both these apps are free-just email shockerellaapps@gmail.com for 100% off.
+If you have ADHD, a learning disability, or another accessibility need, both these apps are free-just email shockerellaapps@gmail.com for 100% off (no questions asked).

+### Transcript Reader: Hang on to every word.
+[Transcript Reader](https://apps.apple.com/us/app/transcript-reader/id1595490573) extends the concept of Safari's default "reader mode" beyond the domain of articles and into subtitles.
+It's great for students who want to be able to select, copy, or Quick Note portions of a lecture, people who have trouble focusing on the content of a video (such as those with ADHD), or those who have trouble reading subtitles.
+If you have ADHD, a visual or hearing impairment, or another accessibility need, please email shockerellaapps@gmail.com for 100% off (no questions asked).

 ### Vocabulary Log: Never lose a new word you discover.
 [Vocabulary Log](https://apps.apple.com/us/app/vocabulary-log/id1556420310?mt=12) is a great tool for expading your vocabulary and for English-as-a-second-language learners.